microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

    ![Edit MyShuttle Release Definition ](images/editrelease.png)

 1. If you are following this lab from Jenkins hands-on-lab, make sure the artifact is pointing to Jenkins.
-Otherwise, it should be pointing to the **Team Build** artifact as shown below:
+Otherwise, it should be pointing to the **Build** artifact as shown below:

    ![Team Build Artifact](images/addartifacts.png)